 Despite Katrina’s lawyers’ inability to prove their unmeritorious claim on misinvestment, the Judge did not give me credits for my good work in managing George’s money- the prime duty of any trustee.
 Forensic accounting experts acknowledged that I had carried out this duty with notable merits.
 I did so under difficult market circumstances during the 2007-8 Global Financial Crisis and for the benefits of George’s children- despite their misguided and relentless hostilities.
 The Judge did not give due recognition for my pristine financial records which show that I was not a fabricator of documents.

 The Court of Appeal was bound by the restrictive rules imposed by the system.
 However, it does have some discretion which it chose not to use.
-Its treatment of Dr Stuart’s 1996 report demonstrates an overzealous bias to justify the trial judge.
+Its treatment of Dr Stuart’s 1996 report demonstrates an overzealous bias to justify the trial Judge.

 My Mum- the Worst of Victims

-Whatever the legal outcomes of the adversarial court battle in this family, no one among the litigants truly wins; everyone is a victim while the lawyers reaped a bonanza.
+Whatever the legal outcomes of the adversarial court battle in this family, no one among the litigants truly wins; everyone is a victim while the lawyers reap a bonanza.
 Whatever demon Katrina might have seen in her father before he died, she has now perpetuated its shadow by ascribing the demon to her well-meaning uncle.
-I became a victim for my efforts in doing the right thing for George’s estate and its beneficiaries, for my Father’s Trust and for Mum.
+I became a victim for my efforts in doing the right thing for George’s estate and its beneficiaries, for Father’s Property Trust and for Mum.

 Some Unanswered Questions